This adventure was originally posted to the pre-magazine Freelance Traveller website in 2003, and reprinted in the July/August 2019 issue.

 The PCs actions; seeking to speak privately with Broz and then passing along gibberish, will seem very odd in certain quarters.
 Broz, his handlers, or the smoker’s organizers may all become interested in the PCs and their behavior.
 The PCs may be approached by those interested parties or they simply may be reported to the authorities.
 Either way, as in 5 above, Mr. Lis will be reticent to admit any involvement with the PCs or their work.

-However this amber zone plays out, the PCs will have a chance to flex their carousing and streetwise muscles instead of their trigger fingers.
+However this adventure plays out, the PCs will have a chance to flex their carousing and streetwise muscles instead of their trigger fingers.
 The PCs may find themselves earning some easy pocket money while enjoying the sights and sounds of the starport or they may find themselves deeply involved or even implicated in a murder investigation.

 Depending on how well the PCs handle the job they were hired for, Mr. Bhusan Lis and his ‘odd’ occupation could make for an interesting and recurring patron or an interesting and recurring irritation.
 The unknown person(s) the PCs prevent from fixing the boxing match may prove to be trouble also.
 However the fight turns out and whatever his role it in, Niko Broz will be interested in the PCs too.